Casa Vicens is the first important commission Antoni Gaudí received and sowed the seeds of all his architectural work.

 The La Capell Store / Bookshop is located in the basement.

-At the end of the garden is the Hofmann Café.
+At the end of the garden is a Café.

 Accessibility programme.
 The building and routes have been adapted with different resources to facilitate and improve visitors’ experience at Casa Vicens.
 Accessible tour for people with people with reduced mobility.